Skip to main content

 During development, you might be testing in one app’s sandbox while the target app’s sandbox isn’t running.
 With this enabled, the platform routes sandbox calls to the target’s production deployment instead.
 Useful when you don’t want to keep every app’s sandbox running during development.

-Controls which environments the AI agent can target when making cross-app calls from this app:
+Controls which environments the in-project developer agent may originate cross-app calls from when you’re building inside this project:

 • Sandbox only — keeps the agent safe during development

-• Production only — for apps where you only want the agent querying live data
+• Production only — for projects where you only want the agent querying live data

-• Both (default) — the agent can target either environment
+• Both (default) — the agent can call from either environment